Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 Yes

-You are required to attend one of the following PASS Information Sessions where you will be provided with information on the PASS program and its requirements, hear about academic warning policies and how they impact you, understand what you need to do to avoid dismissal, and learn details of the PASS program offerings.
-This quick-paced information session will help start your semester on a positive note and springboard you to a successful semester.
+Students in PASS are required to attend one of the following PASS Information Sessions where they will be provided with information on the PASS program, requirements, and academic warning policies.
+This quick-paced information session will help start the semester on a positive note and springboard to a successful term.

-Information sessions will take place via Zoom during the week before the Spring 2024 term, January 10, 11, and 12.
+Information sessions will take place via Zoom during the summer before the Fall 2024 term and in person the first two days of classes.

 Participants can access the Zoom using the link and password provided in their secure message from DGS.

-Complete and submit the following online Personal Assessment form BEFORE your Advisor Conference Appointment.
+Students in PASS are required to complete and submit the following online Personal Assessment and Action Plan form BEFORE the Advisor Conference Appointment.

 If you have a situation that would prevent you from attending in person you can email your assigned advisor to find out if there is an alternative option.

-As part of your participation in the Program for Academic Support and Success (PASS), we offer a variety of workshops aimed to help you improve your academic performance by focusing on study skills, time management, strategies on test taking, and more.
+Students in PASS are encouraged to attend one or more workshops.
+DGS offers a variety of workshops aimed to help students improve your academic performance by focusing on study skills, time management, strategies on test taking, and more.

-Workshops will take place in person at the Illini Union Bookstore Building (IUB) Room 514 (unless otherwise noted below) from 3:30 to 4:30 pm.
+Workshops will take place in person at the Illini Union Bookstore Building (IUB) Room 514 from 4:00 to 5:00 pm.
 Click here to see how to find DGS.

 • Time Management